isohedral/tactile-js/README.md

 When drawing a prototile's outline using `parts()`, a **U** edge's midpoint might lie anywhere on the perpendicular bisector of the line joining two tiling vertices.
 For that reason, you are permitted to make an exception and have the underlying canonical path end at (1,_y_) for any _y_ value.

 Note that there's nothing in the description above that knows how paths are represented.
 That's a deliberate design decision that keeps the library lightweight and adaptable to different sorts of curves.
 It's up to you to maintain a set of canonical edge shapes that you can transform and string together to get the final tile outline.
-The demo programs offer examples of doing this for polygonal paths and cubic Béziers.

 ## Laying out tiles